 - Inducted into Waterloo Region Hall of Fame (1998)

 The Order of Canada, in case you don’t know (and because I didn’t), is how Canada “honours people who make extraordinary contributions to the nation,” according to the Governor General of Canada website.
-The site continues, stating that the award began during Canada’s centennial year, back in 1967.
+The award began during Canada’s centennial year, or 1967.